2006 Regular Session

-BE IT FURTHER RESOLVED, That this resolution be presented to the Board of Directors of the National Institute of Governmental Purchasing and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be forwarded to the Executive Director of the State Board of Health and the President of the State Board of Health and be made available to the Capitol Press Corps.